 Yearly, CITE receives about 1,000 applications into the DIET and 600 into the short course program .
 All applicants undergo a screening process starting with written examinations and interviews, after which about three hundred of those who qualify are selected to undergo a weeklong Summer Technician Orientation Program (STOP) which serves as a foretaste of the three-year DIET.

 Classes in Math, Physics, English, Physical Education, Technical Drafting and Mechanical Workshop.
 Home visits and parent’s interviews are also conducted in simultaneous with the STOP.
 After the STOP, the top students are accepted into the program.

 B. PARTICIPANTS’ MOTIVATION

-For the youth coming from the lower income group, being accepted into CITE’s ITP is both a privilege and an opportunity.
-Compared to other vocational and technical training programs in the country, CITE’s ITP is regarded by the Department of Science and Technology and a good number of well-established companies as one of the best in terms of design, content, methodology, equipment, and facilities.
+For the youth coming from the lower income group, being accepted into CITE’s DIET program is both a privilege and an opportunity.
+Compared to other vocational and technical training programs in the country, CITE’s DIET program is regarded by a good number of well-established companies as one of the best in terms of design, content, methodology, equipment, and facilities.
 The scholarship grants give them the opportunity to be participants of this program and assure them of employment with attractive economic benefit after graduation.

 C. ACTIVITIES AND METHODOLOGY